magento/merchdocs/src/sales-channels/asc/inactive-listings.md

 {% include amazon-end-lising-action.md %}

 {:.bs-callout-info}
-If you have listings in process, a message will appear above the tabs indicating the number of listing.
+If you have listings in process, a message will appear above the tabs indicating the number of listings.

 ![]({% link sales-channels/asc/assets/amazon-inactive-listings.png %}){: .zoom}
 _Inactive Listings_